 An experienced real estate agent can help you decide if this is the route you should go.
 Getting an experienced agent who can set expectations and priorities and keep the deal together is key, Davis believes.

-If you decide to sell “as is” or directly to a cash investor, the right agent can walk you through the process and help sell the house quickly for the most money.
-HomeLight’s Agent Match tool can help you find a top agent to guide you.
-This free service can help you locate experienced agents in your zip code who know your market.
+If you decide to sell as is or directly to a cash investor, the right agent can walk you through the process and help sell the house quickly for the most money.

-Investors can include flippers looking for properties to renovate and resell; buy-and-hold investors who want to rent out properties; and iBuyers, who generally want a house in good condition in the $200,000 to $500,000 range.
+Investors can include flippers looking for properties to renovate and resell; buy-and-hold investors who want to rent out properties; and iBuyers.

 With HomeLight’s Simple Sale platform, you don’t need to worry about repairs — or open houses or agent commissions.
 HomeLight’s network of investors will buy houses in almost any condition.
-Simply answer a few questions about your home, how much work it needs, and your selling timeline, and get a cash offer within 48 hours.
+Simply answer a few questions about your home, how much work it needs, and your selling timeline, and get a cash offer in as little as a week.
 If you choose to accept it, you could close in as few as 10 days.

 What else should home sellers know about foundation issues?